RichieSams/FiberTaskingLib/README.md

 <br />

-##Platforms
-Currently the library is Windows exclusive.
-This is mostly due to the fact that I happened to start the project with the Win32 API since it was so simple.
-The Win32 API has functions for easily creating / working with fibers.
+##Supported Platforms
+-Windows
+-Any platform that can compile / use Boost.Context
+	- Currently, I have only tested this with GCC in Ubuntu
+	- I am planning on testing other setups

+Comments:
+Windows has native support for fibers through the Win32 API.
+So, Windows support is quite easy.
-When I looked into trying to create support for *nix, I ran into problems.
-In *nix, the only similar API is the [setcontext family of functions](http://en.wikipedia.org/wiki/Setcontext).
+At the moment, *nix does not have an API for fibers.
+The only similar API is the [setcontext] (http://en.wikipedia.org/wiki/Setcontext). family of functions.
 However, as of POSIX 1-2004, the functions were depreciated, and of POSIX 1-2008, they were removed.
-So currently, the only options are to use an old API, or create the fiber API from scratch.
-If anyone has another option, please let me know.
-I would be happy to try to implement this library on another platform.
+However, Boost.Context creates a fiber API for us (using low level assembly).
+So any system that can use Boost.Context can support fibers.
+That said, Boost.Context comes with a few limitations, namely, it does not support thread-local storage.

 <br />